ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-apache-ssl.md

 openssl req -new -sha256 -key private.key -out faveolocal.csr
 ```

-- It will ask for the details as below we should give the details as shown below.
+- It will ask for the details below we should give the details as shown below.

     - Country Name.
     - State Name.